earthobservations/wetterdienst/README.rst

         - data of river network of France (continental)
         - parameters flow and stage of rivers of last 30 days

+ZAMG (Central Institution for Meteorology and Geodynamics Austria)
+    - Observation
+        - historical meteorological data of Austrian stations

 To get better insight on which data we have currently made available and under which license those are published take a look at the data_ section.